BlackEryque/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups: Prints all groups the current user belongs to

 3-new_owner: Changes owner of hello file to betty

+4-empty: Creates an empty file